 The pressure of adding retail to your professional beauty business can be daunting as hell.
 Plus, the fact you have any kind of social media presence means you've more than likely been inundated with random messages from people you've never met saying that you need to be part of their MLM team.

 How fun and not at all annoying!

 I feel you on this so hard!
 It took months and months and MONTHS of extensive research before I decided to jump head first into retailing.
+Personally, I am not keen on any MLM companies, due to poor organizational structures, lacking compensation plans, and high sales requirements.
+If you've read through my website, you know that I do retail an array of high-end, pro quality products.
 This blog entry is meant to help you sift through the crap and gain a better understanding of what to look for when doing your own research.